andy-goryachev-oracle/Test/doc/RichTextArea/RichTextAreaDiscussion.md

 Should it clamp selection to the document start/end?

-## Corner node

-How do we want to set the corner node which may appear when both scroll bars are visible?

-ag: add a supplier to ConfigurationParameters, similarly to the scroll bars themselves?
-I don't want to force the dev to extend the skin just for that.

 ## Naming controversies

 The list of names that generated the most comments:

 - StyleAttrs
-- ConfigurationParameters
 - addSquiggly